MehmetKaplan/tamed-state-machine/README.md

 #### 2. Prepare Backend

-MODIFYME
 For setting up the fundamentals of the backend follow [the steps mentioned here](./backend/README.md).

 #### 3. Prepare Frontend

-MODIFYME
-The frontend functions are handlers that can be embedded into react, react-native or expo applications.
+The frontend functions are handlers that can be embedded into any client application that connects to the backend.
+This can be a real frontend app like the ones written with, react, react-native or expo.
+On the other hand there is no limitation for this library for frontend to be a presentation layer.
+That's why it can also be a backend node application as well.

 For setting up the fundamentals of the frontend follow [the steps mentioned here](./frontend/README.md).

 ### License